Automated Data Augmentations for Graph Classification: Experiments

-\textbf{Results.} The performance of different methods on all six datasets is summarized in Table~\ref{tab:ben_exp}.
-From the results, we can clearly find that our GraphAug method can achieve the best performance among all graph augmentation methods over six datasets.
-In addition, for molecule datasets including MUTAG, NCI109, NCI1, using uniform transformations based augmentation methods dramatically degrades the accuracy of two GNN models.
-It demonstrates that uniform transformations may damage label-related information and produce many data samples with wrong labels, thereby harming the training of classification models.
-On the other hand, our GraphAug method consistently outperforms the baseline that does not use any augmentations.
+\textbf{Results.} The performance of different methods on all seven datasets with the GIN model is summarized in Table~\ref{tab:ben_exp}, and see Table~\ref{tab:ben_exp_gcn} in Appendix~\ref{app:more_ben_exp} for the results of the GCN model.
+According to the results, our GraphAug method can achieve the best performance among all graph augmentation methods over seven datasets.
+Similar to the results in Table~\ref{tab:syn_exp}, for molecule datasets including MUTAG, NCI109, NCI1, and ogbg-molhiv, using some uniform transformations based augmentation methods dramatically degrades the classification accuracy.
+On the other hand, our GraphAug method consistently outperforms baseline methods, such as mixup methods and existing automated data augmentations in graph self-supervised learning.
 The success on graph benchmark datasets once again validates the effectiveness of our proposed GraphAug method.